Yang-Taotao/gla-igr-msc-project/README.md

 # gla-igr-msc-project

-This is the degree project for *MSc in Astrophysics* at *University of Glasgow*
+This is the degree project for *MSc in Astrophysics* at *University of Glasgow*.

 - Initialized: May 30, 2023
-- Editted: August 15, 2023
+- Editted: August 21, 2023

 [//]: # "========================================================================"